baconjs/bacon.js/README.md

 `$.asEventStream("click")` creates an EventStream from events on a jQuery or Zepto.js object

+`Bacon.fromPromise(promise)` creates an EventStream from a Promise object such as JQuery Ajax.
+This stream will contain a single value or an error, followed immediately by stream end.

 `Bacon.interval(interval, value)` repeats the single element indefinitely with the given interval (in milliseconds)